Religious Education at Florence Melly

 At Florence Melly we are theologists!
 We want our children to love religious education and we want them to remember their RE lessons in our school, to cherish these memories and embrace the opportunities they are presented with!
 We encourage them to grow up wanting to be priests, anthropologists, lecturers and/or social workers!
 We want them to embody our core values and believe that: “if you can DREAM it, you can do it”.

-Religious education subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
-These characteristics underpin all work in RE and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
-These characteristics are:
+Miss Batt, our RE Subject Lead, has developed these subject specific characteristics in RE which we expect the children to demonstrate.
+They underpin all work in RE lessons, form a focal point for display areas and provide a common subject specific language for all stakeholders.

 - An outstanding level of religious understanding and knowledge.